Are you trying to figure out what lens is best for insect photography?

 This lens for insect photography is designed to offer users the optically superior images they’re looking for.

-While also maximizing portability and versatility with excellent close-up capabilities that make it ideal for detailed shots of insects and every other type of subject you might want to capture.
+While also maximizing portability and versatility with excellent close-up capabilities, it is ideal for detailed shots of insects and every other subject you want to capture.

-This is a versatile lens that will be able to capture any moment with cinematic quality.
+This is a versatile lens that can capture any moment with cinematic quality.

 The NIKON 60MM F2.8 lens for insect photography is designed with Nikon FX and DX digital SLR cameras, including the D40, D60, D80, D90, and D300.